 I've gone back and forth over the last year, trying to decide whether to share these pictures.
-My hope in sharing them is to inspire other women to capture this magical time as well.

 I specifically requested touch; birth is, if nothing else, a physical experience and I wanted to honor that in the blessingway.
 The woman decided to take turns massaging my belly with lavender oil while offering their blessings to my soon-to-be-born daughter.

 They also included a fear release exercise from "The Pregnant Woman’s Comfort Book," adapted slightly by TalkBirth.
 One idea she suggests for a blessingway ritual is to circle around the pregnant woman holding hands and then read the following together:

 You will be enough.
 You are strong enough.

 As a writer, one element that was particularly meaningful from my blessingway were the readings and poems my mother, sister and oldest friend shared with me.
 You can read those and along with a labor prayer here.

 Last and most dear is this doll my mother gave to me, along with the story of Vasilisa the Beautiful.
 In the Russian fairy tale, on her death bed Vasilisa's mother gives her a tiny wooden doll to carry.
 With the help of the doll, Vasilisa was able to perform the many tasks set before her.

 My Vasilisa doll stays by my bedside where I see it every day, and I live each day blessed by my mother's wisdom and love.

 As we approach my daughter's 1st birthday (and the 1 year anniversary of my initiation into motherhood), I find myself engulfed by thoughts of pregnancy, labor and childbirth - much as I was at this time last year.